Theme

 Why it is included here

-Lifehubber includes I-Agent because it appears to be a visible public example of the more practical, workflow-oriented side of current agent projects.
+Lifehubber includes I-Agent because it gives readers a visible public example of the more practical, workflow-oriented side of current agent projects.

 Source links